Ajb2k3/ULI/README.md

 Port addressing is a bit of a problem so occasionally the IDE will send commands to the wrong device if multiple are connected to the same computer.

 I've hit a block with this that i'm calling the Admaril Ackbar fault because the next stage triggers an "It's a Trap" fault in OSX.
+Ok so there are 2 causes of this fault.
+Cause 1 - If the port is opened by the IDE and then the code tries to open the port then instant crash ( the reason there is no connect button)
+Cause 2 - Sometimes the IDE will try to run one thread for the python but the python code will try to start another.
+I should have solved this but it may randomly re-appear.

+Does not work in Apple safari as it is missing the Web.serial function.

 ## Update 04 - March - 2026
 Start of inclusion of Bliss' simple RCX python functions from - https://github.com/BlissCA/LegoRcxPy

+Only 1 RCX can be used at present as the functions are hard coaded to rcx.function

 ## Update 01 - Febuary - 2026